What is the Difference Between Charcoal and Briquettes?

 For more hints and tips, make sure you download our recipe guides.

-Want to get hands-on experience on how to prepare awesome BBQ from experienced pitmasters?
+Want to get hands-on experience on how to prepare awesome BBQs from experienced pitmasters?
 Check out the dates for our upcoming BBQ Masterclasses and in-store demo's in our Sydney and Melbourne stores.

 by: Rhiannon Peterson